diegomezg/devops-trainee-program/12 - Configuration management/activities/3 - Low level tools/10 - Search.md

 - node
 - environment
 - role
--DATA_BAG_NAME - Note: we'll use the actual name of the data bag, so we would search explicitly on our users data bag.
+- DATA_BAG_NAME - Note: we'll use the actual name of the data bag, so we would search explicitly on our users data bag.

 To search over any of these indexes we'll use knife search [index name] [query] [flags].
 Here's an example using the users data bag since it's the most unique of the possible indexes: